MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 1. On the **Add cloud service domain** flyout page in the **Domain** field enter `dropbox.com` then select the **+** (plus) icon to add the path.
 Select **Save** to save this setting.

 You've applied custom endpoint DLP settings that refine the behavior of your policy, including exclusions, browser restrictions, and blocking access to specific domains.
+Next, switch to the onboarded device to install the Microsoft Purview Extension and prepare to test policy enforcement.

 ## Task 4 – Configure Microsoft Purview extension

-In this task, you'll install the Microsoft Purview Extension in Google Chrome to test endpoint DLP policy behavior in supported browsers.
+In this task, you'll switch to the onboarded device and install the Microsoft Purview Extension in Google Chrome to test endpoint DLP policy behavior in supported browsers.

-1. Open the Edge browser from the task bar.
+1. On **Client 2 VM (SC-401-CL2)**, sign in as **SC-401-CL2\admin**, then open **Microsoft Edge** from the taskbar.

 1. Navigate to the Google Chrome download at **`https://chrome.google.com`**.